guigomcha/roadmap/README.md

 - Everyone struggles with the same paperwork and issues when we get (and lose) the first job.
 - Society is not designed to simplify your life.
 - Families do not know each other anymore but we all walk the same streets (at least during many years).
+- Social media and tech industry is creating young adults who have not visited their own cities and sorroundings because they are always on their phones in a coach.
+This app enforces to leave and have experiences that you can track.
 - ...

 Which are the red lines here?